BithreenGirlen/DxLibSpineViewer/README.md

 - Toggling `PMA` is permitted only for Spine version `3.8` and older.
   - For Spine version `4.0` and later, runtime applies pma property read from atlas file.
   - Mind that this is to specify what blend mode operation be used, and not to make the alpha of texture be multiplied to RGB.
-    - The latter can be done from menu `File->Extension setting`.
+    - The latter can be done from menu `File->Load option`.

 ## Context menu functions